thealphaversion/shorthands/README.md

 ## Getting Started

 1. enusre you have node and npm installed
+2. clone or fork this repo

+#### Frontend

+1. move to the frontend directory
+2. traverse to the root project directory and run npm install

+#### Backend

+1. move to the backend directory
 2. ensure that you have mongodb installed
-3. clone or fork this repo
-4. traverse to the root project directory and run npm install
+3. traverse to the root project directory and run npm install
-5. create an environment variable called shorthandskey and set it to any value. this is our private key to sign json web tokens
+4. create an environment variable called shorthandskey and set it to any value. this is our private key to sign json web tokens
-6. run the server using node index.js
+5. run the server using node index.js

 ## Contribute to the Project

-add new stuff, modify new stuff, suggest changes to the system design, just about anything, all suggestions welcome.
+add new stuff, modify new stuff, suggest changes to the system or UI design, just about anything, all suggestions welcome.